-- (a) Monitoring of the use of manual or physical restraint or seclusion on students shall occur at the classroom, building, district, and state levels. - (b) Documentation prepared as required in subsection (1) shall be provided to the school principal, the district director of Exceptional Student Education, and the bureau chief of the Bureau of Exceptional Education and Student Services electronically each month that the school is in session. - (c) The department shall maintain aggregate data of incidents of manual or physical restraint and seclusion and disaggregate the data for analysis by county, school, student exceptionality, and other variables, including the type and method of restraint or seclusion used.
-This information shall be updated monthly. - (d) The department shall establish standards for documenting, reporting, and monitoring the use of manual or physical restraint or mechanical restraint, and occurrences of seclusion.
-These standards shall be provided to school districts by October 1, 2011. - (3) School district policies and procedures. - (a) Each school district shall develop policies and procedures that are consistent with this section and that govern the following: - 1.
-Incident-reporting procedures. - 2.
-Data collection and monitoring, including when, where, and why students are restrained or secluded; the frequency of occurrences of such restraint or seclusion; and the prone or mechanical restraint that is most used. - Monitoring and reporting of data collected. - 4.
-Training programs relating to manual or physical restraint and seclusion.
+- 8. Monitoring. - a.
+The use of restraint on students shall be monitored at the classroom, building, district, and state levels. - b.
+Any documentation prepared by a school pursuant to subsection (7) shall be provided to the school principal, the district director of Exceptional Student Education, and the bureau chief of the Bureau of Exceptional Education and Student Services electronically each month that the school is in session. - c.
+The department shall maintain aggregate data of incidents of restraint and disaggregate the data for analysis by county, school, student exceptionality, and other variables, including the type and method of restraint used.
+This information shall be updated monthly, de-identified, and made available to the public through the department's website no later than October 1, 2021.

+d.
+The department shall establish standards for documenting, reporting, and monitoring the incident reports related to the use of restraint.
+These standards shall be provided to school districts.